 Keeping your personal data secure

-Oncopeptides has taken appropriate technical and organisational measures to ensure that the data are protected against destruction through accident, against any modification, unauthorized circulation of or unauthorized access to the data, as well as any other kind of unauthorized processing of the data.
+Oncopeptides has taken appropriate technical and organizational measures to ensure that the data are protected against destruction through accident, against any modification, unauthorized circulation of or unauthorized access to the data, as well as any other kind of unauthorized processing of the data.

 How we share your personal data

-We are also obligated to submit the data to the national competent authorities, including competent authorities’ databases for managing and analysing information on suspected adverse reactions.
+We are also obligated to submit the data to the national competent authorities, including competent authorities’ databases for managing and analyzing information on suspected adverse reactions.
 Additionally, your personal data may be disclosed to a third party if we are required to do so because of an applicable law, court order or governmental regulation, or if such disclosure is otherwise necessary in support of any criminal or other legal investigation or proceeding here or abroad.

 Transfers of your personal data outside the EU/EEA